tracysteinberg/tracy-steinberg_pda/Testing Exercises/Unit and Integration Tasks B/js_calculator_start_point/README.md

 The calculator object has properties to keep track of calculations as it performs them.

-You can run the code from the terminal with `npm start` or `node server.js`, you can then view the calculator at http://localhost:3000.

 ##SETUP:
 Run `npm install` to install all dependencies.

-You can run the unit tests from the terminal with `npm start`.
+You can run the code from the terminal with `npm start`, you can then view the calculator at http://localhost:3000.

-You can run the integration/acceptance tests from the terminal with `webdriver-manager start` and `protractor conf.js` in another terminal tab - the node server must also be running for this to work.
+You can run the unit tests from the terminal with `npm test`.

+To run the integration / browser tests:

+Run `npm run webdriver-update` to update the webdriver server that the integration tests run on.

+With your localhost:3000 server still running, open a new tab in Terminal and run `npm run webdriver`

+Leave that server running as well.
+Then run `npm run protractor` to run the integration tests.

 ##Tasks